-There are two ways to schedule a CLE program.
-The first is to schedule a program through NJICLE.
+The first, and the one that provides the widest exposure, is to schedule a program through NJICLE.
 NJICLE seminars are marketed to the 40,000 practicing attorneys in New Jersey as well as the New York and Pennsylvania legal communities.
 The seminars are advertised through the NJSBA Marketing and Communications departments.
 They are typically two hours or more in length.
 The NJICLE programming attorneys and staff will assist you in preparing, promoting and presenting the seminar.
 Existing division, section or committee members receive special discounts when they register for any cosponsored seminars.